lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ### Load

-The helper class "Load" loads the model onto the device we want it to execute on.
+The helper class "Load" loads the model onto the device to be executed on.

 ```cpp
 struct Load {